 Personal Property Coverage

-You will likely have the option to choose from different types of personal property coverage, such as replacement cash value or full replacement cost coverage (which doesn’t take depreciation into account).
-Each policy comes with limits, which is the maximum you would be reimbursed for a claim.
-And, your policy may have a deductible that has to be paid out before your coverage kicks in.
+You will likely have the option to choose from different types of personal property coverage, such as actual cash value or replacement cost.
+Each policy includes limits and a deductible that applies before coverage kicks in.
+Water‑loss prevention devices (e.g., monitored leak detection/shutoff) can reduce losses and may qualify for credits (HSB IoT risk solutions).

 Loss of Use Coverage